 The bottom line

 If you run a rapidly growing and developing business and have designs upon becoming a multinational merchant, you should think over running Magento, which is one of the most in-demand and notorious platforms.

-However, content marketing and blogging are great at SEO, which implements a creation of a quality and outstanding blog page for your website. here comes WordPress, which is famous for its simplicity-in-use and SEO-friendliness.
+However, content marketing and blogging are great at SEO, which implements the creation of a quality and outstanding blog page for your website. here comes WordPress, which is famous for its simplicity-in-use and SEO-friendliness.

 So, both the platforms are open-source and highly customizable.
-Being supplied with the multitude of plugins, extensions, themes, widgets, and other add-ons they can be transformed to any e-commerce needs.
+Being supplied with the multitude of plugins, extensions, themes, widgets, and other add-ons they can be transformed into any e-commerce needs.
 The only recourse you have is to integrate the platforms and tool them for your unique needs.